harvard-intouch/harvard-intouch.github.io/_pages/about-us.md

 **Biweekly Coffee Chat:** A safe space (with free food and coffee) for graduate students across SEAS to develop a broader sense of community, share in the highs and the lows, and to ask for advice from InTouch peers and/or fellow students.

 **One-on-one chats:** We ("[peer mentors](/peers)") meet with anyone who wants to discuss a specific or personal topic in detail.
-Our conversations are always private and discrete.

-There are certain issues we are **not** trained to help with; for example,
+There are certain issues we are **not** trained to help with.
+For example,
 * We cannot provide a medical perspective or psychotherapy
 * We cannot provide mental health counseling
-* However, we can talk through issues and connect you with additional resources.
+However, we can talk through issues and connect you with additional resources.

 Our **obligation** is to keep all chats are **private and discreet**.
 That is, we will not share any details of our conversations with faculty or administrative staff unless you request otherwise.
 There are a **few exceptions**:
 * Our faculty advisor will be notified of extenuating circumstances if we perceive threat of harm to self or others.